 Mississippi homeowners facing delinquency have access to the full set of federal loan modification programs — Fannie Mae and Freddie Mac Flex Modification, FHA partial claims, VA modifications, and USDA rural loan workouts.
-Because Mississippi is a non-judicial foreclosure state with a 30-day notice period and no post-sale redemption right, the urgency of applying early is higher here than in judicial states with longer timelines.
-The best time to apply is well before the 120-day mark — while the servicer is legally prohibited from issuing the foreclosure notice and dual-tracking protections are at full strength.
+Because Mississippi is a non-judicial foreclosure state governed by Miss.
+Code Ann. § 89-1-55 — which requires only three consecutive weekly publications in a county newspaper before the trustee's sale can occur — the notice-to-sale window is one of the shortest in the country.
+There is no post-sale redemption right: once the trustee's deed is recorded, the homeowner's rights are extinguished.
+Miss.
+Code Ann. § 89-1-59 preserves the right to reinstate at any time before the sale.
+The urgency of applying for modification early is higher here than in judicial states with longer timelines.
+The best time to apply is well before the 120-day mark — while the servicer is legally prohibited from issuing the § 89-1-55 publication notice and dual-tracking protections are at full strength.

 The right program depends on who owns or insures your loan — Fannie Mae, Freddie Mac, FHA, VA, or USDA.
 A professional review identifies the correct program and the specific documentation required for a complete application.